shadowmere-xyz/ShadowTest/README.md

 - 4xx: You are either requesting the wrong URL or passing bad data to the server
 - 502: There was an error getting data for this address which means either the address is invalid or the server is offline
+- 504: There was a timeout getting data for this address

 ## Demo service